illinoistech-itm/CyberRange/diagrams/api-flow.md

 1. Web server API communicates with a backend API that will tell our buildserver to launch the required lab via terraform
 1. This includes setting up internal authentication using Vault for system Proxmox API secrets
 1. Proxmox API communicates with Web Application API showing progress deploy meter (metrics can be gathered internally from Promox API and shared via API)
-1. Buildserver API will issue a terraform apply command
-1. This requires individual directories per user  and sub-directories per each lab to be created We would pre-create this upon account creation.
+1. Buildserver API will issue a terraform apply command.
+This requires individual directories per user  and sub-directories per each lab to be created We would pre-create this upon account creation.
 1. Once application is deployed tutorial steps and screen will come up
   i.
 Session is logged in the database
 1. Upon completion of the lab (submit button is hit) and grading script grades the lab – value stored in